d-morrison/IntroStatActivities/_book/02-L02-random-assignment.md

 \vspace{0.2in}

 14. **Both the sampling method (which we covered last week) and the study design will help to determine the *scope of inference* for a study: To *whom* can we generalize, and can we conclude *causation or only association*?
-Use the table below to determine the scope of inference of this trial study described in question 12.**
+Use the table on the next page to determine the scope of inference of this trial study described in question 12.**
 \vspace{0.3in}

 \begin{center}\includegraphics[width=0.75\linewidth]{images/ScopeOfInferenceGreyscale} \end{center}

-### Study design {-}
+### Study design

 The two main study designs we will cover are **observational studies** and **experiments**.
 In observational studies, researchers have no influence over which subjects are in each group being compared (though they can control other variables in the study).
 An experiment is defined by assignment of the treatment groups of the *explanatory variable*, typically via random assignment.
-In today's activity we will discover the purpose behind random assignment.

 For the next exercises identify the study design (observational study or experiment), the sampling method, and the scope of inference.